Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Web3 gaming runs on tokens.
 You farm them, trade them, stake them, and spend hours accumulating them.
 But when you need to buy groceries or pay rent, those tokens need to become real-world spending power.

 Most crypto cards pay cashback in stablecoins or generic exchange tokens.
-For gamers, the interesting cards are the ones that pay cashback in tokens native to the chains you actually play on, turning your everyday coffee purchase into more SOL, MOVE, or BGB that compounds back into your gaming ecosystem.
+For gamers, the interesting cards are the ones that pay cashback in tokens native to the chains you actually play on, turning your everyday coffee purchase into more SOL, BGB, or other ecosystem tokens that compound back into your gaming ecosystem.

 The calculation is different from other personas.
 A trader cares about absolute cashback percentage.
 A gamer cares about which token the cashback comes in and whether it feeds back into their ecosystem.
-4% cashback in $MOVE is worth more to a Movement chain gamer than 5% in USDC, because the MOVE compounds within the ecosystem they are already invested in: staking, governance, in-game purchases.
-The token alignment matters more than the raw rate.
+The token alignment can matter more than the raw rate, but only if a card actually pays in the right token.
+The chain-native plays are SOL (Solflare/xPlace), BGB (Bitget) for BNB Chain, and ETH/restaking points (ether.fi) for Ethereum L2.

 But this alignment is also a risk.
 Gaming tokens are historically more volatile than BTC or ETH.
 A token that powers a thriving game ecosystem today can lose 90% of its value if the game's player count drops.
 We recommend the cards below for their balance of ecosystem alignment with financial pragmatism.